Fancy sipping some homemade Sloe Vodka this Christmas?

 They have vicious inch-long spikes on the branches.

-And clusters of small black fruit.
+And clusters of small black fruit that are quite similar looking to blueberries.

-Sloes are part of the plum family, so inside that black skin with a whitish bloom, you’ll find an orangey-yellow flesh and a single flatish stone.
+Sloes are part of the plum family.
+So inside that black skin with a whitish bloom, you’ll find an orangey-yellow flesh and a single flatish stone.

 This is what you’re looking for in the hedgerow: